Quickly exit this site by pressing the Escape key Leave this site

 3.22.10 In cases of appeal against dismissal the individual will neither be permitted to resume working nor will salary be reinstated until the matter has been decided.
 If the employee is subsequently reinstated salary will also be reinstated and backdated to the effective date of dismissal.

-3.23 Retention of disciplinary records
+3.23 Retention of Disciplinary Records

 3.23.1 Disciplinary warnings will expire in line with the timescales determined at the meeting/hearing providing that any necessary improvements in conduct have occurred and have been sustained and there has been no similar or other misconduct during the period.
 Occasionally, warnings may be extended where there has been a further act of misconduct but the decision made that the misconduct is not serious enough to progress to the next stage of the process.